adamsilver/adamsilver.io-jekyll/_drafts/2014-04-01-javascript-namespacing.md

 categories: js
 ---

 Namespaces provide organisation which leads to discoverability and in the context of Javascript, the minimisation of global variables [[0](#ref0)].
-Javascript doesn't have a dedicated construct for namespacing but it can be imitated.
+Javascript doesn't (currently) have a dedicated construct for namespacing but it can be imitated.
 Typically over-engineered solutions [[1](#ref1)] are used but they are unnecessary and potentially problematic.

 For demonstration purposes let's define an example application that we are going to sketch out using a simple, DRY, reliable and performant namespacing solution.